Expertium/expertium.github.io/RedditBot.md

 For now what matters is assigning integers to words.
 Here is an example sentence:

-"Hey everoyne, I have a problem with FSRS.
+`Hey everoyne, I have a problem with FSRS.
 I can't optimize my parameetrs. akf92j56kcvjk.
-Screenshot: https:www.https://preview.redd.it/thw6he9n88nc2"
+Screenshot: https:www.https://preview.redd.it/thw6he9n88nc2`

 First, let's remove the URL.
 Long story short, URLs are a pain in the arse.
 We can remove them automatically: